 - Only a certified laboratory can accurately test a toy for lead.
 Home testing kits may not be reliable for finding low levels of lead.

-- To check for a list of toy recalls go to https://www.cpsc.gov/ or call the United States Consumer Product Safety Commission at 1-800-638-2772.
+- To check for toy recalls or to get on the mailing list to receive recall alerts, go to www.cpsc.gov or call the United States Consumer Product Safety Commission at 1-800-638-2772.

 - Avoid using home remedies and cosmetics that may contain lead.